Using Marketing to Attract Prospects

-You already know “sales” and “marketing” are different things.
+You already know that “sales” and “marketing” are different things.
 Sales, or stewardship, is direct contact, and the point is to make a sale.
 Marketing is more about building awareness of your brand, your mission and your vision.
+And if you build irresistible marketing, the prospects will come.
+But how does it work?

 Though it creates bonds in less personal ways than sales, marketing enables you to cast a wider net and create a sales funnel that directs revenue your way.
 It gives you the opportunity to create that planned giving funnel.